Zernach/Airline-Price-Predictions/README.md

 ### Dependencies
 There's a whole list of Python libraries that are used in code.
 However, because I included a dependency management file (`pipfile`) for this project, the only two libraries that you should have to install are `pip` and `pipenv`.
 The first time you run `pipenv shell`, your computer will recognize that, in the repo, there is a `pipfile` that contains a list of libraries needed to run this web app, and will automatically install those libraries in a newly created virtual environment.
 Then each time you run it in the future, you're simply "activating" this virtual environment.
 It's convenient for everyone.

 ### Files in This Repo
 File/Directory | Description
 --- | ---
-`Assets` | `Directory` — Includes the .joblib file and all of the individual images that are displayed in the web app.
+`📂 Assets` | `📂 Directory` — Includes the .joblib file and all of the individual images that are displayed in the web app.
 The .joblib file is the trained and compressed machine learning algorithm that's used to generate pricing predictions.
-`Pages` | `Directory` — Contains files with the code that's rendered when the user visits different pages on the web app: front page (index.py), live predictions (predictions.py), and modeling process (process.py).
+`📂 Pages` | `📂 Directory` — Contains files with the code that's rendered when the user visits different pages on the web app: front page (index.py), live predictions (predictions.py), and modeling process (process.py).
 `Pipfile` & `Pipfile.lock` | See above section, "Dependencies," for more information.
 `Procfile` | Declares the web app's server.
 [Gunicorn](https://gunicorn.org/) is a pure-Python HTTP server for WSGI applications.
 It allows you to run any Python application concurrently by running multiple Python processes within a single dyno.
 It provides a perfect balance of performance, flexibility, and configuration simplicity when deploying a web app to somewhere [Heroku](https://devcenter.heroku.com/articles/procfile).
 `app.py` | Downloads an external stylesheet (.css) theme for quickly launching an interactive web app.